-\header{Performance on SEDF20} In order to allow for a comprehensive comparison to literature approaches, we include results on the smaller SEDF20 subset using a leave-one-patient-out cross-validation scheme, aligning with the most widely used evaluation procedure in the literature.
-While the performance insights from this subset may be less reliable due to its smaller size and more homogeneous patient collective, it's important to stress that this limitation applies equally to all studies utilizing this dataset.
-This approach is specifically chosen to improve comparability with existing literature, ensuring that our findings are directly comparable to those of other researchers working under similar constraints.
-The internal ranking of the two approaches \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)} agrees with that on the full SEDF dataset.
-The scores on SEDF20 are generally higher than those on the full SEDF, most likely due to a more homogeneous underlying patient collective.
+\header{Performance on SEDF20} In order to allow for a comprehensive comparison with literature approaches, this study includes in Table~\ref{tab:mainresult_sedf} results for the smaller SEDF20 subset using a leave-one-patient-out cross-validation scheme, aligning with the most widely used evaluation procedure in the literature.
+While the performance insights from this subset may be less reliable due to its smaller size and more homogeneous patient collective, it is important to emphasize that this limitation applies equally to all studies utilizing this dataset.
+This approach is specifically chosen to enhance comparability with existing literature, ensuring that the findings are directly comparable to those of other researchers working under similar constraints.
 In the case of a single input channel, \textit{S4Sleep(ts)} is only outperformed by \textit{XSleepNet2}, while still remaining competitive with the best-performing results within error bars.
 For multi-channel input, \textit{S4Sleep(spec)} represents the best-performing solution but the advantage over \textit{XSleepNet2} is most likely not statistically significant.
-Due to the nature of the cross-validation procedure, the model will also be evaluated on samples that have been placed in the validation set of the full SEDF dataset during the model selection procedure, which might lead to a slight overestimation of the generalization capabilities of the proposed models.
-In addition, we only provide mean statistical errors computed from respective statistical errors on the respective folds, but no systematic errors across several training runs.
-This turns the results on SEDF20 less reliable than those on full SEDF and SHHS.
-The close proximity of the literature results represents a challenge for statically significant model comparison, putting into question the use of SEDF20 as primary benchmarking dataset for sleep staging algorithms.
+Due to the nature of the cross-validation procedure, the model will also be evaluated on samples that were placed in the validation set of the SEDF (full) dataset during the model selection phase.
+This might lead to a slight overestimation of the generalization capabilities of the proposed models.
+This makes the results on SEDF20 less reliable than those on SEDF (full) and SHHS1.
+The close proximity of the literature results poses a challenge for statistically significant model comparisons, raising question about suitability of SEDF20 as a primary benchmark dataset for sleep staging algorithms.